valiantlynx/valiantlynx_logseq/pages/screw design.md

 			- F_friction = μ * F_normal
 		- μ is the friction coefficient and F_normal is the normal force between the screw and the collar.
 The normal force - principle of static equilibrium:
 			- F_normal + F_clamping = F_applied
-		- where F_clamping is the clamping force and F_applied is the applied force at the end of the handle.
+		- F_clamping is the clamping force and F_applied is the applied force at the end of the handle.
 The clamping force can be found using the torque balance equation:
 			- T = F_clamping * L_screw = F_applied * L_handle
 		- where L_screw is the distance between the collar and the end of the screw and L_handle is the length of the handle.
 		- Substituting the equation for F_clamping into the equation for F_normal and solving for F_applied, we get: